 Before we jump into learning about excellent brands that have appealed to millennial interests, let’s first look at who Millennials are.

-, it shows that Millennials were born between the years 1980 – 2000.
+In a study done by Accenture, it shows that Millennials were born between the years 1980 – 2000.
 This makes one portion of the generation the last without the improvements of the digital age, and the other portion is the first who fully experienced the true digital age.

 There are currently around 80 million Millennials in the United States, and the Accenture study found that Millennials spend about $600 billion each year.